DSharpPlus/DSharpPlus/README.md

 }
 ```
 You can also override `BeforeExecutionAsync` and `AfterExecutionAsync` to run code before and after all the commands in a module.
 This does not apply to groups, you have the override them individually for the group's class.
+`BeforeExecutionAsync` can also be used to prevent the command from running.

 ### Arguments
 If you want the user to be able to give more data to the command, you can add some arguments.